-A delicious low carb egg casserole with sausage that can make a weeks worth of hot breakfasts.
-Reheat a square serving for quick breakfasts on the go.
+Sausage egg casserole without bread is a simple dish that can make a weeks worth of keto breakfasts at once.
+Just reheat a square serving for quick morning meals on the go.

 Casseroles are favorites of mine because they make enough to eat leftovers for several days.
-This week, I made a basic low carb egg casserole that I could reheat for a quick breakfast at work.
+For my low carb breakfasts this week, I made a sausage egg and cheese casserole without bread.
+It’s an easy sausage egg bake that can be reheated for quick breakfasts all week.
 Other easy favorites include my bacon egg and cheese muffins or the broccoli bake.

 I used a half dozen large eggs in this low carb egg casserole.
 It was just the right amount to fit into a square 8×8-inch baking pan.

 Although I chopped up sausage links, you can use a bulk sausage so yo won’t have to chop up the links.
 I often make this with ground venison breakfast sausage made at our local butcher shop.

 I only put sausage and cheese in the dish along with coconut milk to keep the carbs low.
 But there are a lot of other low carb ingredients that could be added like mushrooms, broccoli, crumbled bacon, onions, and hot sauce.